 Adjustable dumbbells started getting popular when people realised that having dozens of different dumbbells took up a lot of space.
 The more increments, the more space needed.
-And thus, people started innovating new ways to make a dumbbell change the resistance and weight.
+Thus, people started innovating new ways to make a dumbbell change its resistance and weight.

 Early iterations included spring grips, globe dumbbells, and eventually chrome plates and so on.
-Adjustable dumbbells have been refined constantly over time, optimised for home-use, and are now one of the best additions – or maybe starting points – for your home-gym.
+Adjustable dumbbells have been refined constantly over time, optimised for home-use and now they are one of the best additions for your home-gym.

 There are three main things you should look out for when picking and choosing your adjustable dumbbells:

-The incrementation is important, as it changes what kinds of exercises you can do.
-In building stamina and endurance, you want to do more reps at lower weights, whilst with strength training, you need higher weights.
-However, you also need to evaluate your ability and what you’re comfortable with.
+Incrementation is important as it affects the kinds of exercises you can do.
+In building stamina and endurance, you want to do more reps with lighter weights.
+While with strength training, you need heavier weights.
+However, you also need to evaluate your ability to lift and what you’re comfortable with.

-If a dumbbell does not have the right weights or doesn’t increment to match your level, then it might not be the right one for you.
-Remember to check beforehand, so you can make the most of it!
+If a dumbbell does not have appropriate weights or doesn’t increase to match your strength, then they might not be the right one for you.
+Remember to check the increments beforehand so you can make the most out of it!

 When it comes to an adjustable dumbbell’s incrementation, most of them will add up linearly.
-For instance, our compact adjustable dumbbells increment up either by 2kg or 4kg.
-This would be:
+For instance, our compact adjustable dumbbells increase either by 2kg or 4kg.
+This means:

-Meanwhile, the common 24kg adjustable dumbbell has a unique method:
+Meanwhile, the common 24kg adjustable dumbbell has a unique pattern:

 2.5kg (handle only) > 3.5kg > 4.5kg > 5.5kg > 6.5kg > 8kg > 9kg > 10kg > 11.5kg > 13.5kg > 16kg > 18kg > 20.5kg > 22.5kg > 24kg.

-Naturally, you will also want to know how heavy or light the dumbbell can get.
-For some, you may never need to use the highest weight.
-Indeed, most people won’t need to be lifting 64kg or 80kg worth of dumbbells every day.
+Additionally, you would also want to know how heavy or light the dumbbell can get.
+For some, you may never find the need to use the highest weight.
+Most people will not need to lift 64kg or 80kg dumbbells every day.

-However, if a dumbbell needs to gather 30 to 40kgs of weight each, then it will require some space.
+However, if you want a dumbbell to be 30 to 40kgs each, then it will require some space.
 Some adjustable dumbbells also come with their own stands.
-While these stands and supports are necessary to keep your dumbbells safe and secure when not in use, they will consume more space in your limited home-gym.
+While these stands and supporting equipments are necessary to keep your dumbbells safe when not in use, they will consume more space in your home-gym.

-Overall, an adjustable dumbbell is defined by how much it can carry and lose.
-This information is usually readily available but remember to check each variation that you are considering.
-Some may come with accessories or require other parts to ensure that it works correctly.
+Overall, an adjustable dumbbell can be identified by how much it can gain and lose.
+This information is usually readily available but it is important to check each variation you are considering.
+Few dumbbells may come with accessories or require attachments to ensure they work correctly.

-If there’s one takeaway from this article, it’s to make sure that you have quality adjustable dumbbells.
+One of the most essential factor for an adjustable dumbbell is its quality.
 Unlike fixed weight dumbbells, adjustable dumbbells have a lot of moving parts.
-There’s mechanics to change weights, which are often fine and cannot be jolted too heavily.
+There’s process to change weights which are often fine and cannot be jolted too heavily.

-If the quality is poor, you might also experience issues including jams or broken parts which can cause injuries.
-You don't want to be holding a heavy dumbbell that suddenly breaks, dropping the weight on your foot.
-While these kinds of issues can be found with any adjustable dumbbell, quality or not, the better quality, the less likely it will happen.
+If the quality is poor, you may experience issues like jams or broken parts which can lead to injuries.
+You don't want to be carrying a heavy dumbbell that snaps and falls on your foot.
+While these issues can happen with any adjustable dumbbell, it is safe to buy the highest quality equipment.

-However, you also will need to balance your budget.
-Adjustable can get expensive, both depending on the quality, and the highest/lowest weight, so make sure to do your due diligence before buying.
+You will also need to balance your budget.
+Adjustable dumbbells can be expensive, both depending on the quality, and the heaviest/lightest weight, so make sure to do the necessary research before buying.

-A good start is warranty and reviews.
-You can also visit your local gym and see if they have any.
+It would be good to start with checking the warranty and reviews.
+You can also visit your local gym and see if they have any dumbbells for sale.

 Thanks for reading!
 If you any questions or thoughts, leave them in the comments below or email us at email@example.com.